Sexual energy in Contact Improvisation

 Additional Thoughts One Decade Later, February 2024

-We are living in a touch-deprived society, where touch between adults is usually either competitive, violent or sexual.
+We are living in a touch-deprived society, where touch between adults is usually either formal, competitive, violent or sexual.
 For most of us, a deep human need stays unsatisfied.
 We have a craving for touch and it is specifically for a type of listening and non-demanding touch.
 It is touch that says “You are okay, I see you, I value you for who you are.”
 We long for touch that doesn’t demand to be paid back.
 One full of curiosity, with a genuine interest in respecting boundaries.
 We want to be held and supported.
 And we want to hold and support.
 We want to be seen and met in our vulnerability, where we let go of pretending or putting on a show to “earn” the attention we desire.
 When we experience touch that has these qualities, we feel intimately seen and accepted.

 It has taken me two decades to understand that it is intimacy itself that I am finding in many precious dances and that this is part of why I am still intrigued by this dance form after more than 30 years of practice.
 The big misunderstanding that was in my way for so many years was based on the entanglement of intimacy and sexual desire.
 Sure, sex has the capacity to be deeply intimate – it may even offer the deepest possible expression of intimacy available to the human experience – but often I guess it is not that intimate at all.
 We pretend, we hide, we experience pressure to perform or satisfy or be good enough.
 Or sex is seen as a fun activity and it is not about meeting the other and being met, but about getting sexual needs satisfied.
 So while intimacy can be connected to sexuality, it also exists without any sexual or erotic flavours.
 This kind of intimacy I like to describe as shared closeness among two beings, which is experienced deeply with an open body, mind and heart.